Hjalpa/TagPro-SoundPacks/README.md

    + [Tampermonkey](https://addons.opera.com/en/extensions/details/tampermonkey-beta/ "Install on Opera Next") for Opera Next
    + [Tampermonkey](https://play.google.com/store/apps/details?id=net.tampermonkey.uc "Install on UC Browser") for UC Browser
 2. Add the [TagPro SoundPacks](https://github.com/wilcooo/TagPro-SoundPacks/raw/master/tpsp.user.js "Add to Tampermonkey") userscript to Tampermonkey
-3. Optionally change some options
-   You can change the options by changing the values in the script.
-There is additional information inside the script.
+3. You can change the options on the homepage of your TagPro server (click the 'SoundPacks' button)
-   For example, you can choose what soundpack you want to use.

-## How to replace sounds with your own .mp3 files
+## How to replace sounds with your own sound files
-1. Make or find .mp3 sounds and upload them somewhere on the internet if they aren't already (for example on [Vocaroo](https://vocaroo.com/?upload)).
-Make sure that they are on a website that provides a direct link URL (often ending in .mp3) to your sounds.
-You may find that URL just by right-clicking the download button and `Open audio on a new tab` or `Copy download URL` or similar.
-2. In the userscript, add all those URLs to the Custom_Sounds option.
-Make sure to type the right names in front of them (listed below).
+1. Make or find `.mp3`/`.wav`/`.ogg` sound(s) and download them to your computer.
+You don't have to find sounds for every effect, because by default the sounds of the selected built-in SoundPack will be used.
+2. Rename them with one of the names below ( keep the extension, for example: `alertlong.mp3`)
+3. In the options of the script (on the homepage of the TagPro server) you can upload your sounds.

 These are all the sounds of TagPro.
 You don't have to use all of them, the script will fallback to the default sounds.